MicrosoftDocs/entra-docs/docs/verified-id/partner-vu.md

 Digital Identity is a link between users who need to access an application and applications that require secure access control, regardless of how users access the system.

 To enable faster and easier user onboarding, replace some human interactions with verifiable credentials.
-For example, for a user to create or remotely access an account, use a Verified ID with Digital Identity.
+For a user to create or remotely access an account, enable Verified ID with Digital Identity.
 Verify identity without using vulnerable or complex passwords, or require users to be on-site.

 Learn more about [account onboarding](./plan-verification-solution.md#account-onboarding).